Almond Croissant Gooey Butter Cake With Brown Butter

 Gooey Layer

-1. In the bowl of a stand mixer or in a large bowl with an electric mixer, beat the cream cheese until smooth.
+1. In the bowl of a stand mixer or in a large bowl with an electric mixer, beat the softened cream cheese until smooth.

 2. Add the eggs, vanilla extract, and almond extract.